 There is nothing quite like a striking freestanding tub to change the look of your bathroom completely.
 Freestanding tubs come in so many varieties and styles that you can get one to accommodate your exact needs.
 But are there any disadvantages to freestanding tubs relative to built-in bathtubs?
 In this post, we’ll look at the pros and cons of freestanding tubs.

 Freestanding tubs are unique statement pieces but usually require more space than built-in baths.
 Due to the variety of styles, sizes, and shapes, freestanding tubs fit any décor style and are often more comfortable to use.
 However, they can be harder to clean, and installation costs may be higher if you need to add floor supports.

-Let’s take a deeper look (no pun intended) at the pros and cons of freestanding tubs!
+But if you want to learn more about these elegant bathtubs, read on to take a deeper look (no pun intended) at the pros and cons!

 Every bathtub type—whether built-in or freestanding—has pros and cons.
 We’re going to focus on what you might like best and least about a freestanding tub.

 These tubs make a high-impact visual statement.
 Styles range from vintage to contemporary.
 It’s easier to make a statement with a freestanding tub and truly turn your bathroom into a high-end spa.I wondered if these contemporary tubs are at risk of going out of style, so I asked Terin Lewis, a showroom sales consultant at Expressions Home Gallery by Reece in Austin, Texas.
 Here’s what she said: